 Set beneath the stately Pont Alexandre III, this may be the only club you'll ever set foot in that's literally nestled under a bridge.
-A stylish, "BCBG" (yuppie) crowd, usually with champagne bottles at close hand, dances to DJs and live bands while taking in iconic, sparkling views of the Seine at night.
+A stylish, "BCBG" (yuppie) crowd, usually with champagne bottles at close hand, dance to DJs and live bands while taking in iconic, sparkling views of the Seine at night.
 While live bands are all over the genre map, DJs tend to stick to sets of house, electro, and disco beats.

 Read Related: Best Rooftop Bars in Paris